University of New South Wales (UNSW)

 - Access to student services including clubs, societies, teams, and activities

-- Organized trips and activities include visits to the Sydney Opera House, the Blue Mountains, harbor cruises, barbecues, sporting events, theater productions, and access to wildlife parks
+- Organized trips and activities include visits to the Sydney Opera House, the Blue Mountains, harbor cruises, barbecues, sporting events, theatre productions, and access to wildlife parks

 Students can live in furnished single-occupancy dorm rooms or shared apartments on campus with local and international students.
 Students can choose to live in dormitories with meal plans or self-contained apartments with kitchen facilities.

 Open to all USC majors.
-Students must have a minimum cumulative GPA of 3.0 and minimum junior standing before the start of the program.
+Students must have a minimum cumulative GPA of 3.0 and a minimum junior standing before the start of the program.

 Each semester Annenberg International Programs provides an up-to-date cost sheet to admitted students; if there are any changes from the time students are admitted to a program to the time they leave for a study abroad semester, updated cost sheets will be sent to the students.
 Please see the detailed estimated program costs below for Spring 2018.
 Please note that these costs are subject to change without notice:

 • USC Administrative Fee: $1,500